zhudiana/HealthSync/Backend/Documentation/fitbit.md

 ### Refresh Tokens

 - The access token expires after some time.
 When this happens, our app should use the <b>Refresh Token</b> to get a new pair of tokens.

+### Session

+- A session is a way for a web server to store data about a specific user across multiple HTTP requests.

+- Because HTTP is stateless (every request is brand new, HTTP doesn't have memory of past request), a session helps the server "remember" your identity and related data temporarily.